bgvo/tailwind_form/README.md

 ## To do

-So far, we have implemented the basic form but only have `text_field`, `text_area`, and `email_field`.
+So far, we have implemented the basic form but only have `text_field`, `text_area`, `email_field` and `time_zone_select`.
 Next steps are implementing all of the other input types.

 Additionally, here are other items on the todo list:
+* Add class configuration support for different form elements: text fields, checkboxes, radio buttons, etc.
 * Add support for errors, both as an alert and as inline error helper
 * Add different layout options
 * Add different options for select and multiselect using AlpineJS